cesardelarosa/cesardelarosa/README.md

 #### Lab reports

 - [Balmer lines](https://github.com/cesardelarosa/Lineas_de_Balmer)
-  - Experimental calculation of wavelengths in the visible of a hydrogen lamp.
+  - Experimental determination of wavelengths in the visible spectrum of a hydrogen lamp.

 ## Contact